This is a Quiche Florentine recipe.

 What I like about Quiche is that it can be eaten hot or cold.
-We had some leftover when I made this one and we ate it reheated the next day (after storing in the fridge overnight) and it was still great.
+We had some leftovers when I made this one and we ate it reheated the next day (after storing in the fridge overnight) and it was still great.

 Really if you have the time you could make your own pastry and pie shell.

-But I just used some ready made shortcrust pastry and fitted it into my pie dish to make the pie crust.
+But I just used some ready-made shortcrust pastry and fitted it into my pie dish to make the pie crust.

 I suppose you could also buy a ready-made pie crust if you have them locally.

 I also used fresh spinach in this recipe, and removed all the stalks before chopping the leaves.

 Well, this one does!
 And I cook it.
 I love Quiche.
 But times change.